CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 ## 3.1.
 Experimental setup

-MNIST, FMNIST, CIFAR10, and CIFAR100 datasets are used in this study.
-MNIST and FMNIST datasets are used for 2-layer dense architecture, and the rest is used for VGG16, ResNet56(v2) and DenseNet-BC(100-12).
+MNIST, Fashion-MNIST, CIFAR10, and CIFAR100 datasets are used in this study.
+MNIST and Fashion-MNIST datasets are used for 2-layer dense architecture, and the rest is used for VGG16, ResNet56(v2) and DenseNet-BC(100-12) networks.
-We imported the datasets using “Keras” and 1/6 of the training set was labeled as the validation set using "train_test_split".
+We imported the datasets using “Keras” and 1/6 of the training set was seperately hold out as a validation set for finetuning using "train_test_split".
 Then, we performed preprocessing by subtracting the mean from the inputs.
-The batch size is taken as 64 as stated in the article.
+The batch size is taken as 64 as stated in the study.
 We used Pytorch's Cross Entropy loss and implemented the Label Smoothing and Label Relaxation losses.
 In training phase, a code piece is taken from PyTorch examples and modified for our case.
-We obtained results for 2-layer architecture using MNIST and FMNIST datasets.
-Moreover, architecture for VGG16 is also prepared and presented, however, the results could not be presented due to lack of time and computational power.
+We obtained results for 2-layer architecture using MNIST and Fashion-MNIST datasets.
+Moreover, architecture for VGG16 is also prepared but the results could not be presented due to lack of time and computational power.

+The finetuning of hyperparameters are done in accordance with initial values and ranges specified in the study considering explicit calibration methods, non-calibration, and temperature scaling as baselines of our comparisons.
+Subsequently, the final results are obtained by training the model for the best hyperparameters using the full training set and then tested the final trained model with the test set.

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
+In the uploaded file, a comprehensive google-colab script containing all the used packages and libraries to perform the analyses is provided.
+Nevertheless, we divided the script into seperate sequential blocks containing the created and used functions with explicit step-by-step explanations for each one.
+Moreover, we specify the sources of some parts that are adapted from other examples/codes.

 ## 3.3.
 Results